timhagn/gatsby-background-image/packages/gbimage-bridge/README.md

 For your convenience this package exports a Wrapper around `BackgroundImage`, that automatically converts the new image format to the old one needed by it.
+All properties are passed through to `BackgroundImage` so use `BgImage` like a drop in replacement for it.
-Read later what happens "under the hood", but here's the wrapper:
+Read below what happens inside (& how tos for multiple images & suchlike), but here's the wrapper:

 ```jsx
 import { getImage } from 'gatsby-plugin-image';